TomasHubelbauer/week-planner/readme.md

   display only the stuff I am interested in looking up the stats for.
   An alternative to explicit show/hide flag would be to treat whether a verb has defined minimum and maximum as that flag.

-- [ ] Make the duration displayed in the statistics spans gray color

-  Right now it doesn't look that good with the text and the number being the same color.